stevomatthews/srt/docs/API-functions.md

 This function cleans up all global SRT resources and shall be called just before exiting the application that uses the SRT library.
-This cleanup function will still be called from the C++ global destructor, if not called by the application, although relying on this behavior is stronly discouraged.
+This cleanup function will still be called from the C++ global destructor, if not called by the application, although relying on this behavior is strongly discouraged.

 |      Returns     |                                                                 |
 |:----------------:|:--------------------------------------------------------------- |